Highly regarded veterinary nurse talks passionately about career

 A student at the Royal Veterinary College recently asked her professor “what do you think is the most important thing you should know as a new vet”.
 His reply was immediate and to the point.
 “A good vet nurse,” he said.

-Our senior nurse manager in Farnham in Surrey, Kath Howie, is exactly the type of person the professor was referring to.
+Our Clinical Nursing Manager in Glasgow, Kath Howie, is exactly the type of person the professor was referring to (although Kath is ‘brilliant’ rather than just ‘good’).
 A vastly experienced veterinary nurse with VTS status, she has worked for Vets Now for 12 years and is highly respected by her peers and colleagues.

 When did working as a vet nurse become an ambition?

 When I was around 16.
 I started working in a local first-opinion practice with the hope of eventually becoming a vet.
 I passed my A levels around the same time but decided to pursue a career in veterinary nursing instead.
 I did day release to college once a week and had my green book – a log of all the training and experience I’d gained – signed off by the head nurse.
 I worked there for eight years, before moving to a referral practice where I worked for 18 months.

 When did you join Vets Now and what does your job involve?

 I joined Vets Now in Farnham in June 2005 as senior nurse, and I’ve been with the business ever since.
 I’m now head nurse, so I look after the day-to-day running of the clinic.
 While every shift is different, it’s always busy.
 My main role is to ensure the clinic maintains the highest possible clinical standards and provides exceptional care for our patients.
 I’m also responsible for making sure our clients are happy and that our staff are well looked after.

 What do you enjoy most about your job?